Watchmen on the Wall National Briefing FAQs

 Q. Are meals included?

 A. Yes, for ONE pastor from a church.
 As mentioned, the spouse cost is $309, which covers out-of-pocket meal costs.
-FRC will provide heavy hors d’eourves on Wednesday evening, Thursday continental breakfast, lunch and dinner and a breakfast and lunch on Friday.
+FRC will provide heavy hors d’eourves on Wednesday evening, Thursday continental breakfast, lunch and dinner and Friday breakfast.
 For additional pastors or non-pastors, the $609 fee includes out-of-pocket meal costs.

 Q. What about travel?

 A. Please allow plenty of time for travel on Wednesday so that you can check into the hotel before the Capitol Tour (pending permission from the U.S. Capitol) as there is not a place to store luggage during the Tour.
 Also, don’t book a flight before 3:00 PM on Friday to ensure taking part in the luncheon and Commissioning.
 You will not want to miss it!

 Q. What is the plan for Wednesday evening – Friday afternoon?

 A. Wednesday: The Briefing kicks off at 4:30 p.m. on Wednesday evening with a reception with heavy hors d’eouvres, two Spiritual Heritage Tours of the U.S. Capitol from 6 – 10 PM and an optional Tour of FRC Headquarters.